Hotels near University of Arizona

 Which hotels near University of Arizona offer free parking?

-Which hotels near University of Arizona have a pool?
+Which hotels near University of Arizona have an outdoor pool?

 Do hotels near University of Arizona offer free Wi-Fi?